BONALLACK & BISHOP Solicitors

 If, for any reason, this matter does not proceed to completion, we will be entitled to charge you for work done and expenses incurred unless we have agreed with you to the contrary in writing.

 Where we have an email address for you, we will usually send the bill by email; there will be some exceptions to this.

 There are various payment methods, as follows:

-Credit card – 2% charge.
-Some cards are not accepted so please check.
+Debit and Credit cards.
+Some credit cards are not accepted so please check.